The Tea Market in Peru: Trends, Opportunities, and Growth

 Current State

-- Types of Tea: Peru primarily produces black tea, but there is growing interest in green and specialty teas.
+- Types of Tea: Peru primarily produces black tea, but there is growing interest in green and specialty teas, expanding the range of Peruvian tea varieties.

 Economic Impact

-- Peru Tea Export Markets: The Peruvian tea industry is gradually increasing its footprint in international markets, with exports to countries like the United States, Germany, and Japan.
+- Peru Tea Export Markets: The Peruvian tea industry is gradually increasing its footprint in international markets, with Peruvian tea exports to countries like the United States, Germany, and Japan showing promising growth.

-- Peru Tea Employment: The industry provides jobs for thousands of smallholder farmers and contributes to rural development.
+- Peru Tea Employment: The industry provides jobs for thousands of smallholder farmers and contributes to rural development, with many becoming specialized tea farmers.

 Peru Tea Market Challenges